Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Introduction

 \section{Introduction}

-The study of magnetic systems with the help of spin models such as the Ising or Heisenberg models has resulted in tremendous progress in condensed matter physics.
-For ferromagnetic systems in the thermodynamic limit, surface energies are negligible, and the choice of boundary conditions can be considered unimportant.
-On the other hand, in disordered systems such as spin-glasses, effects of various boundary conditions have been a topic of active interest \cite{banavar1982influence,newman1992multiple,endo2021roles}.
+The study of magnetic materials with the help of spin models such as the Ising or Heisenberg models has resulted in tremendous progress in condensed matter physics.
+For clean systems with short-range interactions, surface energies are negligible, and the choice of boundary conditions does not affect the thermodynamic bulk behavior.
+On the other hand, in disordered systems such as spin glasses, effects of various boundary conditions have been a topic of active interest \cite{banavar1982influence,newman1992multiple,endo2021roles}.
 In the presence of long-range interactions in an Ising spin system, different choices of boundary condition lead to seemingly different thermodynamic behaviors.
 By choosing artificial coupling-dependent boundary condition, an uncountable number of exotic spin states of the ground state can be generated at any temperature, whereas free boundary conditions, which are considered physical, do not generate the same effect \cite{gandolfi1993exotic}.
-In the XY or Heisenberg spin glasses, small rotations at the boundary are expected to yield non-smooth change in ground state \cite{fisher1988equilibrium}.
-However, to the best of our knowledge, a detailed investigation of the boundary dependence in continuous spin systems, similar to the above studies of Ising models, is still missing.
+In XY or Heisenberg spin glasses, small rotations at the boundary are expected to yield non-smooth changes in the ground state \cite{fisher1988equilibrium}.
+In these systems, different boundary conditions are advantageous for revealing the numerous phases and their physical properties \cite{akino2002,kawamura1987chiral,ney1995chiral}.

+Even in system in which the boundary conditions do not affect the bulk behavior, they can have interesting and observable consequences.
+For example, thermodynamic Casimir forces \cite{FisherdeGennes78}, which arise due to the confinement of critical order parameter fluctuations, were found to be affected by the boundary conditions \cite{BloteCardyNightingale86,Cardy86b,Affleck86,bergknoff2011,dantchev2017} (for a recent review of exact results see Ref.\ \cite{dantchev2023critical}).
+An analogous force, the Helmholtz force, arises in the canonical ensemble and also shows a strong dependence on the boundary conditions \cite{dantchev2024casimir}.
+Moreover, the response of a system to a change in boundary conditions can be employed as a tool to measure (bulk) equilibrium properties.

+In this paper, we reconsider the seemingly simple but surprisingly complex effects of a finite (non-infinitesimal) twist of the boundary conditions on a ferromagnetic XY system.
+Brown and Ciftan \citep{BrownHelicity} suggested, in the context of the three-dimensional Heisenberg model, that the mixing of states with differing chirality plays an important role and affects the observed helicity modulus.
+However, a quantitative understanding of this effect and its origins has not been achieved yet.
+We therefore study this question in detail for the two-dimensional classical XY model by means of large-scale Monte Carlo simulations.